Welcome to Hualien 花蓮, gateway to Taroko National Park, attractive beaches, majestic mountains, and a slower pace of

 Hualien is the main city on the East Coast of Taiwan.
-Most people who only have a day or two to visit this part of the island usually spend a night here to arrange a day-trip to nearby Taroko Gorge, then head straight back to Taipei City.
+Most travelers who only have a day or two to visit this part of the island usually only spend a night here and arrange a day-trip to nearby Taroko Gorge, then head straight back to Taipei City.

-If you have more than a day or two, you should definitely plan to spend more time in the area.
+If you have more than a day or two, you should definitely plan to spend more time around here.
 There are so many amazing things to see and do along the East Coast of Taiwan, and Hualien makes a perfect “basecamp” from where you can discover beaches, the East Rift Valley, hiking trails, harbors, hot-springs, waterfalls, and even do some river-tracing.

 Quick facts about Hualien and the east coast:

 - Hualien is the biggest city on the east coast.
 It has a population of 333,392 people.

-- It enjoys old-fashioned island culture and is home to many ethnic minorities.
+- It enjoys old-fashioned island culture and is home to some ethnic minorities.

 - It’s not as commercially and industrially developed as the west coast of Taiwan, but it does have all the facilities and conveniences found in major cities.